Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image_and_sound.md

 #### Interpolation

-When scaling, we have a choice of scaling algorithm, that fills in newly generated pixels through **interpolation**.
+When scaling, we have a choice of scaling algorithm that fills in newly generated pixels through **interpolation**.
 Mousetrap offers four interpolation types, supplied by the enum [`InterpolationType`](@ref).
 Below, we see how each type affects the final image, where the image labeled with `1x` is the original image with a resolution of 10x10 pixels.

 ![](../assets/interpolation_nearest.png)
 `INTERPOLATION_TYPE_NEAREST`